-Unless used as a claim in a signed software statement, the authorization server MUST treat all client metadata as self-asserted.
-For instance, a rogue client might use the name and logo for the legitimate client which it is trying to impersonate.
-Additionally, a rogue client might try to use the software identifier or software version of a legitimate client to attempt to associate itself on the authorization server instances of the legitimate client.
+The authorization server MUST treat all client metadata as self-asserted.
+For instance, a roque client might use the name and logo for the legitimate client which it is trying to impersonate.
+Additionally, a roque client might try to use the software identifier or software version of a legitimate client to attempt to associate itself on the authorization server instances of the legitimate client.
 To counteract this, an authorization server needs to take steps to mitigate this phishing risk by looking at the entire registration request and client configuration.
 For instance, an authorization server could warn if the domain/site of the logo doesn't match the domain/site of redirect URIs.
-An authorization server could also refuse registration from a known software identifier that is requesting different redirect URIs or a different client homepage URI.
+An authorization server could also refuse registration from a known software identifier that is requesting different redirect URIs or a different client homepage uri.
 An authorization server can also present warning messages to end users about dynamically registered clients in all cases, especially if such clients have been recently registered or have not been trusted by any users at the authorization server before.